Adverse selection in life insurance

 What is adverse selection?

-In life insurance, adverse selection describes the occurrence of individuals with a high-risk profession, hobby or health condition seeking life insurance more often than low-risk individuals.
+In life insurance, adverse selection describes the occurrence of individuals with a high-risk profession, hobby or health condition applying for life insurance more often than low-risk individuals.
 Since it is likely that these policies will be paid out sooner and more often than average or low-risk policies, insurance companies have to find a way to balance profitability and affordability.

 Charging higher premiums to people who fall into the high-risk category allows insurance companies to have enough money to meet their financial obligations at the time of a claim.
 It also gives them the ability to offer affordable rates to individuals who are more likely to pay into the policy over a longer period of time.